-What is Fraud? “the wrongful or criminal deception intended to result in financial or personal gain”
+What is Fraud? “wrongful or criminal deception intended to result in financial or personal gain”

-Fraud is not a victimless crime and is not restricted to financial loss and reputational risk.
-Many organisations overlook the impact of internal fraud and are unaware how much senior management time and resource can be taken up, as well as the damaging effect on morale and trust it can have.
+Fraud is not a victimless crime and it isn’t just restricted to financial loss and risking reputation.
+Many organisations overlook the impact of internal fraud.
+They don’t understand how much senior management time and resource can be taken up, as well as the damaging effect it can have on morale and trust.

 Whether you need help with:

-- want to increase your understanding of how to mitigate or remove fraud and corruption risk from your organisation,
+- Understanding how to remove or reduce fraud and corruption risk from your organisation.

-Also, since the inception of the Bribery Act (2010) it is an offence for an organisation to fail to prevent bribery.
-To provide a statutory defence against the corporate offence your organisation you must prove that you had adequate procedures in place to prevent bribery.
+Please note: since the inception of the Bribery Act (2010) it’s an offence for an organisation to fail to prevent bribery.
+To provide a statutory defence against the corporate offence, you (or your organisation), must prove that you had adequate procedures in place to prevent bribery.

-If you become aware of potential fraud or corruption, it is important to seek professional advice at the earliest opportunity.
-The reason for this is to make sure the integrity of evidence is protected, and any actions taken do not prejudice any civil or criminal actions you may wish to take.
+If you become aware of potential fraud or corruption, it’s important to get some professional advice as soon as possible.
+Acting quickly protects the integrity of evidence and ensures that any actions taken won’t prejudice civil or criminal actions you may take in the future.

 A fraud risk assessment is a dynamic process for identifying and assessing an organisation’s approach and activities to countering fraud and corruption.

-An organisation’s employees and management interpretation of what constitutes fraud and corruption can vary considerably.
-If an employee is unaware of what constitutes fraud or corruption, they may not consider reporting any concerns.
+An organisation’s employees and managements’ interpretation of what fraud and corruption is can vary considerably.
+If an employee doesn’t know what constitutes fraud or corruption, they may not think to report any concerns.

-An organisations’ policies and procedures are an integral element of the control framework for addressing fraud and corruption.
+An organisation’s policies and procedures are a vital element of the control framework for addressing compliance & risk.